rodpayne/home-assistant/README.md

 # **Home Assistant Configuration**

 ## **Lovelace HomeSeer WD200+ Card**
 This card shows the status of the seven LEDs on the HS-WD200+ dimmer switch connected using `zwave_js`.
-The color and blinking of the LEDs are set as configuration parameters of the Z-Wave device and the current `zwave_js` integration does not reveal them in attributes of a sensor (yet?).
+The color and blinking of the LEDs are set as configuration parameters of the Z-Wave device and the current `zwave_js` integration does not reveal them in attributes of a sensor (yet?), so this was kind of a challenge for me.

 The code is at: [www/homeseer-wd200-status-card.js](https://raw.githubusercontent.com/rodpayne/home-assistant/main/.homeassistant/www/homeseer-wd200-status-card.js)